google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/index.markdown

 * **Connectivity independent** - Enhanced with service workers to work offline or on low quality networks.
-* **App-like** - Feel like an app to the user with app-style interactions and navigation because it's built on the app-shell model.
+* **App-like** - Feel like an app to the user with app-style interactions and navigation because they're built on the app-shell model.
 * **Fresh** - Always up-to-date thanks to the service worker update process.
 * **Safe** - Served via HTTPS to prevent snooping and ensure content hasn't been tampered with.